Running Hello World Locally (Xcode & Terminal)

-Xcode is an IDE (integrated development environment) for macOS containing a suite of software development tools developed by Apple for developing software for iOS, watchOS, macOS, iPadOS, and tvOS.
+Xcode is an IDE, Integrated Development Environment, containing a suite of software development tools developed by Apple for developing software for iOS, watchOS, macOS, iPadOS, and tvOS.

-It was first released in 2003 and the latest stable release is version 11.0 and is available via the Mac App Store free of charge.
+It was first released in 2003 and the latest stable release is version 11.0 and is available via the Mac App Store for download.

 Typically Swift source code files are given the suffix: